shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/sgtk-developer-getting-started.md

 ---
 layout: default
-title: Getting Started with Toolkit Development
+title: Getting Started with The Toolkit API
 pagename: sgtk-developer-getting-started
 lang: en
 ---

-# Getting started with Toolkit development
+# Getting started with the Toolkit API

 ## Intro